r-archer37/faust_kafka_demo/README.md

 ### Introduction & Motivation

 Think about code you've written to analyze data in python -- what was the first thing the code did?
-If it's anything like data analysis code I've written, it started with loading data into memory from a database, or from a file that looks like a database (i.e, has a row-and-column structure).
+If it's anything like data analysis code I've written, it started with loading data into memory from a database, or from a file that looks like a database (i.e., has a row-and-column structure).
 It's an easy thing to do; python has very effective tools to load data structured that way (as do R and any number of other programming languages).

 Underlying the effectiveness of those tools is that storing in one location in a row-and-column structure actually embeds a huge amount of information about the data: the number of observations, the grain of observations, and the available features of the observations are all implicit there.
 But what if we want to process data that arrives to us as it is generated?
 Data like tweets and financial transactions don't appear in the world in groups of 1,000, so we need not force ourselves to process them that way.